Samuel W. Koster: Post-Korean War

-My Lai Massacre
+My Lai massacre

 On March 16, 1968, a company of Americal Division troops led by Captain Ernest Medina and Lieutenant William Calley slaughtered hundreds of civilians in a South Vietnamese hamlet known as My Lai (referred to as "Pinkville" by the troops).
 While no official count was made, soldiers and investigators later estimated that 350 to 500 women, children and old men were killed with grenades, rifles, bayonets, and machine guns; some were burned to death in their huts.
 Corpses were piled in ditches that became mass graves.
 No Viet Cong were ever discovered in the village and no shots were fired in opposition.
 To many Americans at home, the massacre marked the moral nadir of the war in Southeast Asia and became a pivotal event in the conflict.

 Koster was not on the ground at My Lai, but he did fly over the village in a helicopter while the soldiers moved in, and afterward.
-He later testified that he believed only about 20 civilians had died, although he also said that he was told about "wild shooting" and about a confrontation between ground troops and a helicopter pilot (later identified as Hugh Thompson) who tried to stop the killing of civilians.
+He later testified that he believed only about 20 civilians had died, although he also said that he was told about "wild shooting" and about a confrontation between ground troops and a helicopter pilot (later identified as Hugh Thompson Jr.) who tried to stop the killing of civilians.
 Koster later ordered subordinates to file reports on the incident, but they were incomplete, and one was even lost.
-Worse, these reports were never sent to headquarters, as military protocol required, until an Americal veteran named Ron Ridenhour triggered a secret high-level investigation with a three-page letter he sent to the Pentagon, the president, and members of Congress in March 1969.
+To make matters worse, these reports were never sent to headquarters, as military protocol required, until an Americal veteran named Ron Ridenhour triggered a secret high-level investigation by sending a three-page letter detailing the evidence he had uncovered about the massacre to the Pentagon, the president, and members of Congress in March 1969.

 Early in 1970, Koster and 13 other officers were charged with trying to cover up the massacre.
 Charges were dropped, however, after the Army determined that he "did not show any intentional abrogation of responsibilities".
 Koster, who was the Superintendent of the United States Military Academy at West Point at the time, was due to be promoted to the rank of lieutenant general (three stars), but his involvement in the My Lai cover up caused him to be denied this promotion, and further inquiries led the way to his demotion.
 He was subsequently censured in writing, stripped of a Distinguished Service Medal and demoted to brigadier general for failing to conduct an adequate investigation.
 Koster's appeal was turned down.